natenka/pyneng-book-en/docs/source/book/04_data_structures/5a_list_methods.rst

     In [20]: vlans
     Out[20]: ['10', '20', '30', '100-200', '300']

-The append() method changes list on spot and does not return anything.
+Method append() changes list on spot and does not return anything.

 ``extend()``
 ^^^^^^^^^^^^